 predictor that does not make use of the X values, and so the

-In the automobile example, the correlation between Weight and Mileage was r = -0.848, and so .
-If we use the regression line to predict Mileage based on Weight, we can remove 71.9% of the variance of the Mileage data by using Weight to predict Mileage.
-Another way of expressing this is to ask: Why don't all cars have the same mileage.
-Part of the answer to that question is that cars don't all weigh the same and there is a fairly strong linear relationship between weight and mileage that accounts for 71.9% of the variability in mileage.
-This leaves 28.1% of this variability that is related to other factors, including the possibility of a non-linear relationship between Mileage and Weight.
+The correlation between Weight and MPG.highway is -0.8033 and so r-squared is 0.6453.
+This implies the relationship between these variables is decreasing and 64.53% of the variability in MPG.highwway can be explained by the presence of a linear relationship between these variables.
+If we use the regression line to predict MPG.highway based on Weight, we can remove 64.53% of the variability in MPG.highway by using Weight to predict MPG.highway.
+Another way of expressing this is to ask: Why don't all cars have the same mileage?
+Part of the answer to that question is that cars don't all weigh the same and there is a fairly strong linear relationship between weight and highway mileage that accounts for 64.53% of the variability in mileage.
+This leaves 35.47% of this variability that is related to other factors, including the possibility of a non-linear relationship between these variables.
+This reduction in variability can be seen in the following plot.
+The first plot at upper left is a histogram of the deviations of MPG.highway about its mean.
+These represent the residuals when we use to predict highway mileage.
+The plot below it is a histogram of the residuals when we use the least squares regression line to predict highway mileage based on weight.
+The second column of histograms compares the residuals about the mean to the regression residuals when MPG.city is used to predict highway mileage.

 The R code to generate the graphics in this section can be found